Robert Fitzgerald, AM

 Wendy Hughes, National Chief Financial Officer of Calvary Health Care since April 2019, has more than 20 years of Senior Executive experience across a broad range of financial, corporate services, and operational management roles.
 In her last public health sector role, as the Acting Chief Financial Officer and Deputy Secretary Financial Services and Asset Management, Wendy led the Health Cluster’s $24 billion budget process, financial performance, implementation of the NSW Government’s financial management transformation initiative, and development of the Ministry’s ICT Strategy and Roadmap.
 Wendy has been instrumental in the development and implementation of the current framework for governing the financial and non-financial performance of public hospitals across the NSW Health system.
 Wendy also holds a Bachelor of Business and is a Fellow of CPA Australia.

-Wendy Hughes is Chair of the Audit, Finance and Risk Committee.
+Chair - Audit, Finance and Risk Committee.

 The Honourable John Watkins AM